Po-WeiHuang/scinttiming_bayesian_opti/README.md

     $$P(t)=\sum_{i=1}^{i=4}A_i\frac{e^{-t/t_i}-e^{-t/t_r}}{t_i-t_r}$$
 where $(t_i,A_i)$ are the decay timing pairs and $t_i$ represents the rising time.
 A constrain is employed as normalisation: $\sum{A_i}=1$ The timing distribution, tres, can be used for parametrising the scintillation timing parameters.
 It is defined as:
     $$t_{res} = t_{PMT} - t_{TOF} - t_{Det}$$
-where $t_{PMT}$,$t_{TOF}$ and $t_{Det}$ denote as PMT hit time, time of flight between photon collaction and emission point and detection time.
+where $t_{PMT}$, $t_{TOF}$ and $t_{Det}$ denote as PMT hit time, time of flight between photon collaction and emission point and detection time.
 However, this physical parameter is not pure scintillator timing but convolved with optical process such as absoption, scattering and detector response.
 Therefore, one can only rely on repetitive simulation until matching with data.
 In the past, researchers dealt with this problem with violent grid scan, in other words scanning through parameter space independently to find the parameter set that produced the best match.
 Fortunately, this package provides a optimisation method to mathematically propose the most valuable point to simulate in each iteration, reducing the covergence period.

 ## Introduction to Bayesian Optimisation
 The core idea of bayesian optimisation is that it improves prediction posteriorly, based on prior measurements the program simulated.
 It is applied to the problems where fully parametrised the black box function is computing-expensice, and baysian optimisation evaluates the function adaptively with the proposal of measurements.
 The goal is to determine the parameter set returned the near-optimal objectives after a number of evaluations.
 The full bayesian process are operated from two main functions and can be illustrated by the following flow chart: